-Ukrainian President Yanukovych’s move to ban Ukraine from joining NATO is not without a base of public support, a Pew Global Attitudes survey finds.
+New Ukrainian President Viktor Yanukovych’s move to ban Ukraine from becoming a member of NATO is not without a base of public support.

-Proposals to increase troop levels may face considerable opposition in many NATO countries, which were opposed to Obama?s original call for more forces.
+Troop increases may face considerable opposition in many NATO countries, which were opposed to Obama?s original call for more forces

 When President George W. Bush is greeted by his host, President Vladimir Putin at this weekend's G8 meeting in St. Petersburg, neither one can feel secure in the confidence placed in their leadership by the citizens of major countries around the globe.
 But the latest Pew Global Attitudes survey also finds that the other leaders at the annual summit also earn generally low marks for their handling of world affairs.

 Leaders Earn Generally Low Marks for Dealing with World Issues